dodrio/phx_custom/README.md

 ## Usage

-A general process for initializing a new project:
+Visit [HexDocs](https://hexdocs.pm/phx_custom) for more details.

+For now, have a look at the following quickstart:

 ```sh
 # create an project